KSXGitHub/war3maps/Capturing/1x/README.md

 * If destroyed building was built from a Platform, it will be replaced by a new Platform, which can be upgraded to functional buildings.
 * If destroyed building is a neutral building (such as Tavern, Mercenary Camp, Goblin Laboratory), it will be replaced by the same building.

+## Superweapons

+When a match lasts for too long but no players show side of defeat, it is where superweapon upgrade comes in to play.
+Every race has 3 superweapon upgrades.
+To unlock them, player first need to upgrade and research all normal ones.

 ## Tips and Tricks

 ### Build Level 3 Town Halls as fast as possible